Understanding the Basics

 Choice: There are an enormous amount of stocks to choose from.
 For example, there is a wide variety of industries represented in stock, as well as shares from companies of differing sizes.
 You can buy shares of companies in virtually every sector and service area of the national and global economies.

 Access: It’s easier than ever to trade stocks nowadays.
 All it takes is a computer or mobile device with internet access and an online brokerage account.
-With a TD Ameritrade account, you have access to Trade Architect or the more advanced thinkorswim trading platform, as well as useful research and stock selection and screening tools.
+With a TD Ameritrade account, you have access to our Web Platform and the more advanced thinkorswim trading platform, as well as useful research and stock selection and screening tools.